 Putting our Investment Strategy into Practice

-We’ve worked out that we want to invest our money into the following:
+We’ve worked out that we want to allocate our money into the following regions:

 Now we just need to find suitable funds to invest into.
 To compare our costs to Vanguard’s Lifestrategy 100 and FTSE Global All Cap funds, we’ll use Vanguard funds here as an example, but you should always look for the cheapest possible funds.
 At time of writing, the BlackRock UK tracker is 0.02% cheaper than Vanguard’s UK tracker at 0.06%.
 So Vanguard is not always the cheapest.

-We’ll invest our money into the following funds, with costs in brackets.
+We’ll invest our money into the following funds:

 How do we work out our total investment cost?
 We need to multiply the cost of the fund by its proportional weighting in our portfolio and add them all up to get the total cost.
 Like so: